Allos: Natural and technological risks

 landslide (the commune is affected by a random medium to high risk in limited areas).

 Allos commune is exposed to a risk of technological origin - i.e. the risk of dam breakage on the hill reservoir of Tardée above the Foux-d'Allos ski-station.

 The prevention plan for foreseeable natural risks (PPR) for the commune was approved in 1998 for flood risk, landslide, and avalanche; and a Communal Dossier on Major Risks (DICRIM) has existed since 2010.

 The commune has been the location of several natural disasters: an earthquake in 1984, flooding and mudslides in 1994 and 2003.
-In November 2012 a landslide cut off the only access road to the hamlets of Bouchiers and Le Collet - a cut that lasted more than seven months.
+In November 2012 a landslide cut off the only access road to the hamlets of Bouchiers and La Colette - a cut that lasted more than seven months.

 Neighbouring communes and villages

 Toponymy

 The locality appears for the first time in texts from 1056 under the name of ad Alodes which means Allods in Occitan.
 A Pre-Gallic hypothesis has also been considered more in line with local phonetic rules such as Fénié.
 The name Allos derived then from Al- designating "rocks".
 The form Alodes would be in this case a bad romanization.
 The commune is called Alòs in Occitan Vivaro-Alpine dialect.

 The name of the station La Foux-d'Allos means "narrow gorges" between the surrounding peaks.